 HFOT stands for High Flow Oxygen Therapy.
-This mode provides a continuous flow of oxygen and air to the patient.
+This feature provides a continuous flow of oxygen and air to the patient.

-HFOT mode must be used with a heated patient circuit and an active humidifier.
-Do not use Flight Medical flow sensor when using HFOT mode. \bigwedge Do not connect the patient circuit to the exhalation valve.
+Use of HFOT may lead to patient injury, such as oxygen desaturation, resultant from compromised care HFOT must be used with a heated patient circuit and an active humidifier. ۸ • Do not use Flight Medical flow sensor when using HFOT.
+Do not connect the patient circuit to the exhalation valve.
 Excessive high flows through the nasal cannula could lead to adverse clinical events such as barotrauma or pneumothorax.
 Do not use high flow oxygen therapy (HFOT) during intrahospital transport.

-The following controls are required for HFOT mode:
+The following controls are required for HFOTe: